ivangfr/spring-cloud-stream-solace-pubsub/README.md

 ## Issues

-The default `Solace` SMF port `55555` is not working, at least in my Mac machine.
+The default `Solace` SMF port `55555` is not working, at least on my Mac machine.
 The problem is explained in [this issue](https://github.com/SolaceLabs/solace-single-docker-compose/issues/10).
 For now, I've changed the mapping port from `55555` to `55556`.